0xCoto/Virgo/paper.md

 data from radio telescopes.
-It is an easy-to-use open-source spectrometer and radiometer based on the GNU Radio framework [@gnuradio], and is conveniently applicable to any radio telescope working with a GNU Radio-supported software-defined radio (SDR).
+It is an easy-to-use open-source spectrometer and radiometer based on the GNU Radio framework [@gnuradio], and is conveniently applicable to any radio telescope working with a GNU Radio-supported software-defined radio (i.e. a radio receiver architecture which applies some of its functionalities in software).
 In addition to its data-acquisition functionality, `Virgo` carries out automated analysis of the recorded samples, producing the time-averaged spectrum, the calibrated spectrum, the dynamic spectrum (waterfall), the time series (power vs time) and the total power distribution plot of the observation, with the help of the NumPy [@Harris2020] and Matplotlib [@Hunter:2007] packages.

 `%Comment [to Paul]: How do you suggest we cite GNU Radio?`

-Designed to be used by both researchers and students in the field of radio astronomy, `Virgo` has already been adopted by a number of small and large-aperture radio telescopes, permitting both spectral and continuum observations with great success.
+Designed to be used by students, educators and amateurs in the field of radio astronomy, `Virgo` has already been adopted by a number of small and large-aperture radio telescopes, permitting both spectral and continuum observations with great success.
 These instruments include the ISEC TLM-18 (18m), the ACRO RT-320 (3.2m), the JRT (1.9m), the PICTOR Telescope (1.5m), among others.
+Although the hardware aspect of a radio telescope is generally handled by newcomers with relative ease, the skill set needed to integrate a complete software pipeline to support observations is not something most users are equipped with.
+However, along with the broad capabilities `Virgo` has to offer, its simple usage is among the most attracting aspects to a non-expert.

+`Virgo` tackles this problem by providing non-experts with a tool to collect and interpret data from radio telescopes, without requiring expertise in digital signal processing and software engineering.

 An example observation of the 21-cm hydrogen line acquired and processed with `Virgo` is shown in \autoref{fig:example}.